aa57c/DS_Capstone_Project/README.md

 Session Achievements

 - Completely simulated CGM data successfully for female and male patients for each diagnosis class (no diabetes, prediabetes, type 2) (Sai and Venkata)
-- Completed initial training of CGM model (Sai and Venkata)
+- Completed training of CGM model (Sai and Venkata)
-- Experimented with different models besides XGBoost for the structured data, ended up with XGBoost anyways for the best model for the data (Ashna)
-- Used SHAP for feature selection instead of RFE for further analysis and picked features that are close to real life scenarios (Ashna)
-- Reorganized our database structure to include several entries per patient to keep track of progress every week (Ashna and Sreevardhan)
-- Performed data visualization for further analysis of models (Ashna, Sai, Venkata)
+- Improved on CGM Model results by using LSTM version of the model (Ashna)
-- Started development of LLM model (Sreevardhan)
+- Finished LLM recommendations (Sreevardhan)
+- Started poster draft sections and design (Ashna, Sai, Venkata, Sreevardhan)

 Future Work
-- Further improve on CGM model (cross-entropy loss is not correct and training is not correct)
-- incorporate LLM into app for recommendations (will use LLama for determining the risk factors and recommendations)
+- improve LLM functionality (run time is slow)
+- work on poster draft sections